phamm89/phamm89.github.io/index.md

 # Portfolio
-In order to view the project, please click on the project titles.
+In order to view a project, please click on the project titles to be redirected to the app deployed on Heroku.

 ---
 ## [Project Impact](https://project-impact.herokuapp.com/)